thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ### Files to Create

 **`src/components/charts/ProgressRing.tsx`** (~50 lines)
+ **Progress clamping (amendment):** ProgressRing must clamp the progress prop to 0-1 range for rendering.
+Values above 1 are clamped for the SVG arc but the actual value (e.g. 120 percent) is shown in the center label.

 React SVG progress ring:
 - Props: `progress: number` (0-1), `size?: number` (default 48), `strokeWidth?: number` (default 4), `label?: string`, `sublabel?: string`